 He’ll also need extensive boating and fishing experience.

-The job of a first mate is to assist the captain piloting the boat and helping guests.
+The job of a first mate is to assist the captain in piloting the boat and helping guests.
 An administrative assistant takes reservations and answers customers’ questions.
-For this you’ll need a competent multitasker.
+For this, you’ll need a competent multitasker.